sivaganeshnallagorla-spec/Rural-Entrepreneurship-Platform/README.md

 - **Content Moderation**: Approve/reject product listings, ensure compliance
 - **Analytics & Reports**: Generate insights on sales, farmer participation, and buyer trends with charts
 - **Platform Maintenance**: Manage categories, tags, and featured products
+- **Knowledge Center Management**: Create, edit, and delete learning modules and resources
+  - Add new categories with custom icons and colors
+  - Add learning resources (articles/videos) to categories
+  - Link to external content (YouTube videos, blog posts, articles from any website)
+  - Edit existing modules and resources
+  - Delete categories and resources
+  - All changes persist in LocalStorage

 ### 🚜 Farmer Capabilities
 - **Product Listings**: Add raw and value-added products with images, descriptions, and pricing